-The two primary types of logging supported on the 7210 SAS are event logging and accounting logs.
+The two primary types of logging supported in the 7210 SAS OS are event logging and accounting logs.

 Event logging controls the generation, dissemination and recording of system events for monitoring status and troubleshooting faults within the system.
-The 7210 SAS groups events into four major categories or event sources:
+The 7210 SAS groups events into three major categories or event sources: